People Crave Realness

 Resisting Change

-I encounter a lot of people who are resistant to doing clearing work because they're afraid of losing their identity based in their old wounds and programming.
+I encounter a lot of women who are resistant to doing clearing work because they're afraid of losing their identity based in their old wounds and programming.

 Some say "How will I know who I am without my anger/pain?"